wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.14dev3 =
+= Version 6.14dev4 =

 * Added 'Pin Button Image' option to the Pinterest social button settings.
 * Added a new lib/config.php library file with config values, definition of constants, and loading of required library files.
 * Added check for empty width/height values from wp_get_attachment_metadata().
 * Added nonce validation for settings page action buttons ('Check for Updates' and 'Clear All Cache').
+* Added transient caching to plugin data retrieved from update check (1 hour expiration).
 * Moved social buttons filter from 'the_excerpt' to 'get_the_excerpt', and added code to fix the resulting double-filtration.
-* Allowing stylesheet content to include HTML tags for (Firefox) filter url tags.
+* Allowed stylesheet content to include HTML tags for (Firefox) filter url tags.

 = Version 6.13.1 =